 The definitions needed to use these interfaces are in the header file <X11/Xmu/WidgetNode.h>.
+To call these functions, you need to link against the libXmu library.
 The following function must be called before any of the others described below: